-Policy LU 2-3: Extensions of wastewater, water, and other City services to development outside the UGB are prohibited, except as allowed under extraordinary circumstances pursuant to this section, or as may be otherwise allowed by this initiative, or required by state law.
+Policy LU 2-2: Extension of City Services Outside Urban Growth Boundary: Prohibit extensions of wastewater, water, and other City services to development outside the UGB, except as allowed under extraordinary circumstances pursuant to other applicable General Plan policies.
 Extraordinary circumstances justifying extension of City services outside of the UGB shall be deemed to exist only if the City Council makes all of the following findings:

-- a.
-That the land use to which the City service would be extended is consistent with all applicable policies of the City's General Plan; and - b.
-That the land use to which the City service would be extended is compatible with open space uses as defined in Government Code Section 65560 as of January 1, 2016, does not interfere with accepted agricultural practices, and does not adversely affect the stability of land use patterns in the area; and - c.
-That the property to which the City service would be extended is immediately adjacent to land already served by the service(s) to be extended; and - d.
-That specific circumstances, unique to the property to which the City service would be extended, would otherwise deprive the property of privileges enjoyed by other comparable property outside the UGB and in the vicinity of the property to be served; and - e.
-That the extension is not in conflict with policies of the Sonoma County LAFCO, or State law; and - f.
-That substantial evidence demonstrates that the proposed City service extension will not cause the Levels of Service specified in the Land Use Element and Circulation Element of the City of Sebastopol General Plan, to be exceeded with respect to water, wastewater, parks, fire services, police services, storm drainage, schools, and traffic.
+That the land use to which the City service would be extended is consistent with all applicable policies of the City's General Plan; and a.
+That the land use to which the City service would be extended is compatible with open space uses as defined in Government Code Section 65560 as of April 9, 1996, does not interfere with accepted agricultural practices, and does not adversely affect the stability of land use patterns in the area; and b.
+That the property to which the City service would be extended is immediately adjacent to land already served by the service(s) to be extended; and

+Policies LU 2-1 through 2-3 reflect the Measure O language adopted by City voters in 1996.
+This language cannot be revised until after December 31, 2016, except by City voters. c.
+That specific circumstances, unique to the property to which the City service would be extended, would otherwise deprive the property of privileges enjoyed by other comparable property outside the UGB and in the vicinity of the property to be served; and d.
+That substantial evidence demonstrates that the proposed City service extension will not cause the Levels of Service specified in Program 1.4 of the Land Use Element (Chapter I, Land Use) and Policy P.16 of the Circulation Element (Chapter II, Transportation) of the City of Sebastopol General Plan adopted May 31, 1994, as amended through April 9, 1996 to be exceeded with respect to water, wastewater, parks, fire services, police, services, storm drainage, schools, and traffic.

-Policy LU 2-4: UGB Administration.
-Until December 31, 2041, the policies set forth in this initiative and the UGB designated on Exhibit A to this initiative shall be amended only by a vote of the people or pursuant to one of the procedures set forth in paragraphs (a) through (d), below.
+Policy LU 2-3: UGB Administration: Until December 31, 2016, the foregoing policies LU 2-1 and LU 2-2, and the UGB designated on the Land Use Designations Map of the City of Sebastopol General Plan adopted May 31, 1994, as amended through April 9, 1996 and as readopted by the Sebastopol Urban Growth Boundary Initiative, shall be amended only by a vote of the people or pursuant to one of the procedures set forth in paragraphs (a) through (d), below.